bizz84/flutter-tips-and-tricks/tips/0054-riverpod-tip-less-boilerplate/index.md

 ---

-An alternative way of doing this is to pass "ref" directly.
+An alternative way of doing this is to pass `ref` directly.

-As a result, we have to call "ref.read(provider).someMethod()" inside our class methods.
+As a result, we have to call `ref.read(provider).someMethod()` inside our class methods.

-Though if you only ever need to read (and not watch or listen), using Reader makes your intention more explicit.
+Though if you only ever need to read (and not watch or listen), using `Reader` makes your intention more explicit.

 ![](054.3-use-reader.png)

 ---

-But how to you write unit tests for classes using Reader (or Ref)?
+But how to you write unit tests for classes using `Reader` (or `Ref`)?

 Glad you asked!